ThreatConnect-Inc/tcex/docs/src/jobs.rst

       "indicator_type": "Address"
     }

 ..
-Warning:: If more than on Group exist with the same name the association created using
+Warning:: If more than one Group exist with the same name the association created using
              :py:meth:`~tcex.tcex_job.TcExJob.group_association` will only associate the indicator
              to the first group found with the name.